 The strategy is not entirely new.
-Attorneys have historically used it to move patent applications into areas with fewer backlogs or more allowance-friendly examiners, thereby streamlining the process to allowance.
-With the Supreme Court’s Alice decision in mind, Law360 was interested in learning if there has been an increase in art-unit shopping to help attorneys guide business method patents — innovations directed to e-shopping, finance or banking, for example — toward examiners who are more likely to grant patents.
+Patent attorneys have historically used it to move patent applications into areas with fewer backlogs or more allowance-friendly examiners, thereby streamlining the process to allowance.
+With the Supreme Court’s Alice decision in mind, Law360 was interested in learning if there has been an increase in art-unit shopping to help patent attorneys guide business method patents — innovations directed to e-shopping, finance, or banking, for example — toward examiners who are more likely to grant patents.
 Falcoff and Sinha put forth that they have not seen a significant increase in art-unit shopping after the Alice case.

 Falcoff further noted that coverage of the client’s commercial product and realistic direct infringement blocking of competitors should be given precedence when drafting claims.
 “I don’t want the legal tail to wag the business dog on this,” Falcoff said, although he added that he appreciates the benefit of “being able to avoid the Alice quagmire.”